 Her previous owner saw her at a meat dealer and couldn’t leave her there.
 She had lived at a stud and been beaten and abused .
 When her previous owner rescued her she was malnourished and had been living on waste food from a brewery and vegetable trimmings.

 Sadly to add to her problems, she was then ‘broken in’ by the dealer and was so traumatised she wouldn’t come out of her stable for a week.
 Luckily her previous owner then decided to take her bitless and barefoot and , when looking to re home her to a bitless and barefoot home, found us on Facebook.

 When Flamenca arrived she did look a mess, with no mane , her tail rubbed hairless and red, bleeding sores all over her from the bites.
-After just 2 weeks of special baths and not being bitten anymore, she is already so much better , her scabs just have to fall off and she will look so pretty – being dapple grey, she is a nice addition to our herd.
-Her mane and tail are also growing back already.
+After just 2 weeks of special baths and not being bitten anymore, she was already looking so much better.
+This winter I have had her on a winter balancer supplement to help with her skin and she is really looking lovely with a thick fluffy coat and a new mane and tail growing back.

-She does need to lose quite a lot of weight and she has rings round her feet from having laminitis but now that she is integrated into the herd she should have to move more for her food (and share it of course!) so hopefully she will soon be a more healthy weight and fingers crossed we should be able to start riding her very soon.
+She did need to lose quite a lot of weight when she came to us and she had rings round her feet from having laminitis but now that she is integrated into the herd she has to work more for her food (and share it of course!) and she now looks a much more healthy weight.

 This is Flamenca today

 She has become best friends with Sierra which is lovely to see, the two of them are always together, eating , sleeping, relaxing, it is so sweet.Her feet are also looking great , the rings have grown down and been filed away and her new growth is lovely and healthy.
 We are now looking forward to getting her back under saddle as soon as the weather improves.